balwinderSingh1989/androidBestLocationTracker/README.md

 }
 ```

+PS : i'm updaring this lib for kotlin support and incorporating latest android location guidlines..you can refer to development branch for work in progress.

 ### Contact & Questions

 If you have any questions, fell free to send me an email at er.vicky1989@gmail.com